Jonathan-Shih/Image-Processing/README.md

 Image Processing

-This program is fully completed and meets all required functionality.

-The previous code was left unmodified but for the addition of a few methods.

-The SimpleLayerManipulator received new methods to copy lists, read files, and save all layers.

-ImageUtil now supports conversion of an image to a BufferedImage.

 ## Use

 This version of the program includes a JAR file allowing the program to be run in 2 different modes.
 The JAR takes 3 possible command line arguments: